What is the minimum core?

-Here is an example taken from Gravells A & Simpson S (2014) The Certificate in Education and Training (the book at the top of this page).
+Here is an example taken from my book: Principles and Practices of Teaching and Training (the book in the picture at the top of this page).

-It's regarding demonstrating the minimum core skills towards the CET unit: Planning to meet the needs of learners in education and training:
+This example is regarding demonstrating the minimum core skills when planning to meet the needs of learners in education and training.

 Reading relevant internal and external guidance to ascertain the requirements for initial and diagnostic assessment.
-Reading the syllabus or qualification handbook and making notes regarding what will be delivered and assessed.
+Reading the qualification specification and making notes regarding what will be taught and assessed.
 Completing templates and forms, checking spelling, grammar, punctuation and syntax.

 Speaking to learners about their individual needs.
 Asking questions to ascertain a learner’s prior knowledge and experience, and listening to their responses.
 Listening to questions and answering them appropriately.

 Calculating how long initial and diagnostic assessment activities will take, and the time it will take to ascertain and interpret the results.
 Working out how many sessions and hours will be required when devising a scheme of work.
-Planning how long various teaching, learning and assessment activities will take.
+Planning how long various teaching, learning and assessment activities will take during sessions.

 Preparing online materials and uploading them to a virtual learning environment (VLE) or other accessible online system.
 Using a word processor or other application to create handouts and resources.
 Devising electronic presentations and resources.
 Using e-mail or social networking to communicate appropriately.
 Using new technology to support particular learning needs.